 Are you looking for the best hiking tips a beginner can use now?
 If your New Year resolved to get in better shape or you want a new hobby, you might take up hiking.
 This form of exercise is not only beneficial; it virtually always leads to being surrounded by beauty and seeing areas you were unlikely to visit otherwise.
 Here is a list of the best hiking tips a beginner can use now:

 1. First & Foremost

 Of course, one of your most essential purchases for this new venture is a backpack like the 45L Backpack Elite from WOLFpac.
 There are several essentials that every hiker needs to have on hand, and a good backpack will help ensure that you have room for everything.

 Planning your new adventure during nice weather is the number one way to ensure that your first hiking experience is good.
 Poor weather cause accidents and can make simply a hike just plain miserable.
-If you plan to hike, no matter what the weather is, you should always check the forecast to ensure that you get prepared with the gear you need to stay dry, warm, and safe.
+If you plan to hike, no matter the weather, you should always check the forecast to ensure that you prepare the gear you need to stay dry, warm, and safe.

-Check the park or trail’s website or the relevant regional or governmental site before heading out.
+Check the park, trail’s website, or the relevant regional or governmental site before heading out.
 Are there any trails blocked or closed because of weather or maintenance?
 Are there wild animals or poisonous plants that you should know about?

 Being prepared doesn’t just mean having a backpack and the right gear.
 For example, if you plan to hike during a season where bugs mainly thrive, have a plan of action to keep pests away.

 Leave the flip-flops at home and get proper shoes and other quality attire from Road Runner Sports.
 Failing to wear proper gear can not only make you uncomfortable but can also lead to injury.
 And don’t forget to focus on one of the most important pieces of attire — your shoes and socks.
 Blisters will ruin an otherwise perfect hike.